kaligraffy/basiccryptmypi/README.md

 Raise on here and I'll try and fix them as soon as I can, this is a refactor of an existing project, I highly anticipate bugs, despite removing a large amount of code which *should* make this more predictable.

+- duplicate entries in crypttab in the initramfs by script

+- incorrect fstab settings for btrfs (last digit should be 0 for no fsck (tbc)

+- no assessment of noload being taken out of cmdline.txt for ext4 filesystems (may cause additional writes

+- initramfs,ssh and dropbear are not tested yet (priority atm)

 TODO